tiendung8a6/Speaking-Vstep/README.md

 One song that describes myself is "Fight Song" by Rachel Platten.
 It inspires me to keep persevering and standing strong even in the face of challenges.
 #### **3. What kind of music do you listen to the best?**
 I enjoy listening to a diverse range of music genres, but my favorite is undoubtedly classical music.
 Its timeless melodies and intricate compositions never fail to captivate me.

+### 1.14 TOPIC 14: Celebrities
+#### **1. Who is your favourite in your country?**
+My favorite celebrity in my country is Mai Phuong Thuy, a former Miss VietNam winner who inspires me with her beauty and intelligence.
+#### **2. Do you want to be a celebrity?**
+I don't want to be a celebrity.
+I value my privacy and prefer a simple life focused on personal growth and meaningful relationships.
+#### **3. Do you like any foreign celebrities?**
+Yes, I do like some foreign celebrities.
+They bring diversity and fresh perspectives to the entertainment industry, making it more exciting and enjoyable.